sunnyyan97/sunnyyan97/README.md

 ### About Me

-My name is Sunny Yan, I'm an aspiring Data Scientist passionate about uncovering patterns and telling stories through data.
+My name is Sunny Yan, I'm a Data Analytics Professional passionate about uncovering patterns and telling stories through data.
 My main skills are working in Python and the Pydata stack(numpy, pandas, scikit-learn), SQL and Tableau for data visualization.

 I started my Data journey by completing the IBM Data Science Professional Certificate on Coursera, and then completed the Data Analyst career path from Dataquest to further my learning through projects.